ScribblingGeek operated a marketing communications agency for 18 years before retiring in 2017. He now devotes his time to online writing.

 This is often challenging.
 You are a brand new setup, what is there to show?

 You have no testimonials.
 Vice versa, you have limited products and services, and samples too.
-Would any potential client be impressed by a brochure containing barely 50 words?
+Would any potential client be impressed by a portfolio containing barely 50 words?

 And yet, you still need to show something.
 Particularly when approaching large corporations.

 Begin by at least having a proper profile.
 A sensibly written "about us" that isn’t full of exaggerations and brags; instead, concisely describing who and what you are.